Hosting apprentices and trainees can build long-term capability—but only if the placement is well supported.

 3) Clear expectations and feedback

 People stay when they know what “good” looks like and how to improve.
+Set expectations in plain terms early, then check in often enough that small issues get corrected before they become reasons to leave.

 4) Psychological safety